Adult Acting Class

 Meet the Teachers

-This scene study class is led by a team of accomplished theatre artists and educators who bring a wealth of experience from the stage, the classroom, and beyond.
-Primary Teacher Quinn Rol will guide the core work, blending scene study with voice and presence training.
-Guest Artist Alex S. Hudson will introduce Creative Mindfulness, helping actors deepen focus and free their impulses.
-In the final session, Guest Artist Cristina Alicea will offer feedback from a directorial perspective, highlighting the moments that resonate most.
+Primary Teacher Quinn Rol will guide the core work, blending scene study with action-based technique, presence, and tools for authentic, responsive performance.
+In the final session, Cristina Alicea, Artistic Director of Vermont Stage, will offer feedback from a directorial perspective, highlighting the moments that resonate most.
 Together, they create a supportive, inspiring environment where actors can take risks and elevate their craft.

 PRIMARY TEACHER: QUINN ROL